ShiboXing/leetcode_Solution/Dynamic_Programming/Minimun_Cost_For_Tickets/README.txt

+In a country popular for train travel, you have planned some train travelling one year in advance.
+The days of the year that you will travel is given as an array days.
+Each day is an integer from 1 to 365.
 Train tickets are sold in 3 different ways: a 1-day pass is sold for costs[0] dollars;
 a 7-day pass is sold for costs[1] dollars;